About Procurement Services

 Tenders and contracts guidance

-A lack of information about opportunities and understanding of the force’s contracting procedures may be stopping some organisations from seeking to become a supplier to the force.
+A lack of information about opportunities and understanding of the Force’s contracting procedures may be stopping some organisations from seeking to become a supplier to the force.
 This information aims to overcome these difficulties and explains how to apply for opportunities and what is expected of you when working for the force.

 Contracts are awarded on the basis of obtaining best value for money for the taxpayer.
 Thames Valley Police cannot discriminate in favour of local suppliers but they will be given every encouragement to compete for contracts.

-There is a great deal of competition for Thames Valley Police contracts and this guide cannot assure individual firm’s success.
+There is a great deal of competition for Thames Valley Police contracts and this guide cannot assure an individual firm’s success.
 However, it should provide enough information to give you the opportunity to be considered for force work.

 Procurement rules and regulations

 As a public body, there are regulations at both national and local levels that Thames Valley Police is required to follow when procuring goods, services and works.
+Further details of the local regulations can be found within the Chief Constable’s Financial Instructions.

 2004/18/EC – Procedures for the award of Public Works Contracts, Public Supply Contracts and Public Service Contracts.